 Tips for Supervisors

 In preparation of the appraisal, familiarize yourself with all aspects of the process.
-To properly complete the performance appraisal form, it is essential that you thoroughly understand the duties and requirements of the position held by the employee.
-Therefore you should review the Position Description, which was distributed at the start of the performance appraisal process.
-If you do not have a copy, please contact the Office of Human Resources at x5470 or via e-mail at firstname.lastname@example.org.
+To properly complete the performance appraisal, it is essential that you thoroughly understand the duties and requirements of the position held by the employee.
+Therefore you should review the Position Descriptions for your employees online.

-After reviewing the Position Description and holding an initial performance meeting with the employee, complete an Employee Appraisal form and determine an overall performance rating keeping in mind the following:
+After reviewing the Position Description and holding a self-appraisal meeting (if applicable) with the employee, complete the Supervisor Evaluation online and determine an overall performance rating keeping in mind the following:

 - Be objective.
 Eliminate personal prejudice and feelings of favoritism.